vikstrous/blog/content/posts/global-state.md

 #### Easier Testing

 Without global state, tests are simpler and more reliable.
 You can run tests concurrently and use mock objects easily.
-Tests can be spet up by just adding more hardware.
+Tests can be sped up by just adding more hardware.

 #### Better Resource Management